IOWA

 CURRENT CRIMINAL SOL

-Summary: There is no criminal SOL for all CSA felonies and misdemeanors, including sex abuse, trafficking and exploitation.
+There is no SOL for all CSA, trafficking, and CSAM felonies and misdemeanors.

 CRIMINAL SOL SNAPSHOT